8KCool/ruby-on-rails-shop/README.md

 RoR shop
 =================
-Here I've done example of a shop which contains 2 pages:
+Here I've done an example of shop which contains 2 pages:
-- Main page (with live-loading of products);
+- Main page (including live-loading of products);
 - Cart page.

 Also, I've done Admin's panel (based on ActiveAdmin) with permission through the /admin page (login: admin@example.com password: password).